Jegapriya/Sample/README.md

 # Sample

-Hi This is the first change I have made in this repository.
+Hi This change is made from bangalore.